Updated 1-9-25

 No one appreciates more than Best Hot Tubs (or maybe those at our product manufacturer, Bullfrog Spas) how wonderful it is to use your spa in winter.
 Being outdoors in the chilly air, immersed in bubbly warm water — all while having a therapeutic massage — is why you got your hot tub in the first place.

-That said, when the weather is very cold, you’ll still need to take some precautions like wearing a cap, even when enjoying the spa’s heated water.
+That said, even when enjoying the spa’s heated water, IF the weather is very cold you’ll still need to take some precautions like wearing a cap,.

 Also, when going to and from the spa, be sure you have on a bathrobe and slippers.
 Remember, you’ll be in a wet bathing suit.
-Also, you might want to think about where you’ll keep your robes etc. while in the hot tub.
-If you leave them out on, say, a chair, they might be stiff and cold and not much use when getting out of the warm water.
+Also, you might want to think about where you’ll keep your robes etc. If you leave them out on, say, a chair, they might be stiff and cold and won’t be much use when getting out of the warm water.
 Perhaps keep them nearby in a cooler, or hang them near a fire feature, or on a warming towel rack, etc.

 2. Speaking of fire features: